 What do I do besides kegels?

-- As you digest this and look for your next step in healing for yourself or better serving your patients, schedule a Core and Pelvic Floor Consult with myself or Lauren Keller, DC.
-We can answer questions and provide recommendations specific to your personal story.
+- As you digest this and look for your next step in healing for yourself or better serving your patients, schedule a Core and Pelvic Floor Consult with a local specialist.
+They can answer questions and provide recommendations specific to your personal story.

-- Find a BIRTHFIT Regional Director, Professional, or Coach near you to get in person guidance and support.
+- Find a BIRTHFIT Leader (Professional, or Coach) near you to get in person guidance and support.

 - Ask questions of your current healthcare team.
 If this is all new to you and/or different than what you are currently learning or practicing, please ask more questions.

 While kegels were a necessary tool advancing women’s health, we now know much more about the human body and need to expand our practices to meet our bodies’ needs.

 - Bø, K. Int Urogynecol J (1995) 6: 282. https://doi.org/10.1007/BF01901527